chinamike65/hugo-tuolesi/content/book1/book1en.md

 Master Tsongkhapa himself is the reincarnation of Manjushri Bodhisattva, Manjusri Bodhisattva is in charge of wisdom, so it is very special in opening wisdom.

-You see here, "The teaching assistant and the benefactor are happy and prosperous in wealth, and the kindness and wisdom surpass the king's kindness and the teaching will prosper."
+You see here, "And may the power and influence of Dharma benefactors increase, aSo that the victorious Lobzang Drakpa's teachings flourish and spread!"

-If you have time, you will slowly read the biography and writings of Master Tsongkhapa, and you will naturally understand more.
+If you have time, you can read carefully the biography and writings of Master Tsongkhapa, and you will naturally understand more.
 I can't finish it here, and that's all I'm going to talk about this time.

 I hope everyone can understand Tsongkhapa's good teachings.